Remote Study and Your Student Visa

 Please note that information about the Graduate Route visa is subject to change so you should keep checking for updates.

-If you are unable to start studying in the UK by the relevant dates, you will not be eligible for the Graduate Route; no concessions have been made, for example, Covid-19 issues making travel difficult.
+If you are unable to return to the UK by the relevant dates, you will not be eligible for the Graduate Route.